opencontrol/schemas/README.md

 # Schemas

 YAML schema, examples, and validators for OpenControl format.
 You can find the formal definitions and learn about how to do validation in the [`kwalify/`](kwalify/) folder.
+To find a full standalone example, see [compliance documentation for the nation of Freedonia](https://github.com/opencontrol/freedonia-compliance#readme).

 ## Components